These “weird” introvert behaviors are more normal and common than many people realize.

 Like I said, most introverts have nothing against talking with other people — we’re just not always mentally ready for the conversation.
 Interacting with others requires a certain mood and being “charged up” with energy; it means leaving our favorite place — the internal dialogue in our minds.
 Sometimes introverts have a funny way of avoiding the spotlight or escaping unnecessary conversations.
 A typical situation: You’re getting groceries.
 Everything is going smoothly as you meander around the store.
 Then you spy an old acquaintance somewhere between the milk and yogurt.

 If you’re an introvert, your first reaction might be to get away as fast as possible, before they spot you.
 You think: “I just came here to get groceries, not to have conversations with people.”
 So you simply change your direction and pretend you didn’t need milk.
 So much for tomorrow’s breakfast — but sometimes it’s a sacrifice introverts are willing to make!

 5. You avoid being alone with people you don’t know well.

 It’s happened to all of us.
-You’re walking with your good friend (somebody you feel truly comfortable with, which is rare for us introverts), when suddenly, your friend’s acquaintance shows up.
+You’re with a good friend (someone you feel truly comfortable with, which is rare for us introverts), when suddenly, your friend’s acquaintance shows up.
 First, it feels okay, and you patiently listen to their small talk and look for a way to join the conversation.
 Then your friend’s phone rings or they leave to go to the bathroom.

-Now you have to start a conversation with the other person, by moving from passive listener to active speaker — a challenge that was not at all planned.
+Now you have to start a conversation with the other person, by moving from passive listener to active speaker — a challenge that was not at all planned!
 It might seem like a small thing, but for the introvert, it can be very awkward, as we generally need time to warm up to new people.
-I always feel so relieved when my friend is finally back and takes over the conversation.
+I always feel so relieved when my friend is back and takes over the conversation.